-Written by Meredith O'Neil, head pooper scooper and alpaca lover, Springtime Farms
+Written by Meredith Kuhl, head pooper scooper and alpaca lover, Springtime Farms

 When I grew up in suburbia, I never imagined being a farmer.
 The closest I got to livestock was driving by cows on the highway.
 I've always loved animals though.